USEPA/CMAQ/DOCS/Instrumented_Docs/CMAQ_DDM.md

 |DDM3D_BCS|Y/N|Use a sensitivity BC file for nested simulations|
 |SEN_INPUT||Name of the sensitivity control file|

-# CMAQ DDM-3D Input/Output Data
+# CMAQ-DDM-3D Input/Output Data

-Users must specify the DDM3D sensitivity parameters in the DDM Control File `SEN_INPUT`
+Users must specify the DDM-3D sensitivity parameters in the DDM-3D Control File `SEN_INPUT`

-## DDM Control File (SEN_INPUT) Description
+## CMAQ-DDM-3D Control File (SEN_INPUT) Description

-The DDM Control File accommodates various types of sensitivity configuration parameters for CMAQ DDM3D simulations, including the tagging of multiple emission sources.
+The DDM-3D Control File accommodates various types of sensitivity configuration parameters for CMAQ-DDM-3D simulations, including the tagging of multiple emission sources.
 As proper formatting of this file is required, users are referred to the sample control file provided with the release for formatting examples.
 Sample control file packets are shown below.

 Calculate the sensitivity to total emissions of a particular species (SO2 in this example):